 Marker chain

-We can instantiate a chain object with a given constant elevation h
+Instantiate a chain with a constant elevation h:

 topo_x = LinRange(0, 1, 200)